Meniscus tear: Information & meniscus tear specialists

 Leading Medicine Guide Editors

 The knee joint has two important buffer discs: the medial and lateral meniscus.
-A meniscus tear can result from traumatic (accidental) or degenerative (wear and tear or repetitive stress) causes.
+A meniscus tear can occur due to traumatic (accident-related) or degenerative (wear-related or overuse-related) causes.
 Surgical intervention is always necessary for healing.
-Here you can find additional information and selected specialists and centers for the treatment of torn meniscuses.
+Here you will find further information and selected meniscus tear specialists and centers.

 ICD codes for this diseases: M23.3, S83.2